-Americans take an estimated 120 billion trips on either elevators or escalators every year.
+Americans take an estimated 120 billion trips on both elevators or escalators every year.
 With 600,000 elevators throughout the U.S., many people may use these time-savers several times a day.
-While they are convenient, if the equipment is not maintained or ran safely, these metal cars can cause severe accidents.
-Each year there are an estimated 10,000 serious injuries in the U.S. that involve elevators and dozens of deaths.
+While they are convenient, if the equipment is not maintained or operated safely, these metal cars can cause severe accidents.
+Each year there are an estimated 10,000 severe injuries in the U.S. that involve elevators and dozens of deaths.

-Rosenfeld Injury Lawyers appreciates the impact an elevator accident has on each person.
-Our Chicago elevator accident attorneys are committed to getting you the compensation you deserve when a poorly maintained or designed elevator results in an injury to you.
-Our office has successfully prosecuted elevator accident cases against: property owners, maintenance companies and manufacturers.
+Rosenfeld Injury Lawyers LLC appreciates the impact of convenience an elevator accident has on each person.
+Our Chicago elevator accident attorneys are committed to getting you the compensation you deserve when a poorly maintained or defectively designed elevator results in an injury to you.
+Our office has successfully prosecuted elevator accident cases against property owners, maintenance companies and manufacturers.
 Allow our attorneys to serve you.
 We offer free case reviews for all Chicago elevator accident cases.

 Types Of Elevator Injuries